emora-chat/GRIDD/docs/knowledge_base_test_app.md

 to install the latest stable version of SWI-Prolog.

-    * Note: For MacOS, you must update your `PATH` and `DYLD_FALLBACK_LIBRARY_PATH` environment variables to contain the SWI-Prolog file locations when executing `chatbot.py`.
+    * Note: For MacOS, you must update your `PATH` and `DYLD_FALLBACK_LIBRARY_PATH` environment variables to contain the SWI-Prolog file locations when executing the test script.
     The pyswip installation instructions provide example updated variables, however they may not be correct for your computer.
     To determine your `PATH` update, find where the `SWI-Prolog` executable file is located.